-‘World’s Hottest Nurse’ Lauren Drain Flaunts Shapely Thighs In Skintight Leggings At Red Rock Canyon
+'World's Hottest Nurse' Lauren Drain Flaunts Shapely Thighs In Skintight Leggings At Red Rock Canyon

-Lauren Drain flaunted her athletic physique in the latest update that was featured on her feed.
-The “World’s Hottest Nurse” added the post to her feed on February 1, and many of her fans have already taken notice.
+Lauren Drain flaunted her athletic physique in the latest update that was featured on her Instagram feed.
+The "World's Hottest Nurse" added the post on February 1, and many of her fans have already taken notice.

-Her body was facing the camera as she struck a sexy pose at Red Rock Canyon.
+She faced the camera and struck a sexy pose at Red Rock Canyon, per the geotag.
 The social media influencer shared that she went for a quick run in the popular spot.
-She posed in the middle of a dirt path and tall grass surrounded the rest of the area.
-The sun beat off the mountain range at her back, enhancing its gorgeous red color.
-Lauren stood with her legs spread apart, stretching her arms over her head and looking to the side.
+She posed in the middle of a dirt path, and tall grass surrounded the rest of the area.
+The sunlight beamed off the mountain range at her back, enhancing its gorgeous red color.
+Lauren stood with her legs apart, stretching her arms over her head and looking to the side.

-She rocked a sexy gray set that was perfect for 45-degree weather.
-The fitness coach shared that her outfit was from Fashion Nova, a brand that she frequently reps.
+She rocked a sexy gray set which was perfect for 45-degree weather.
+The fitness coach noted that her outfit was from Fashion Nova, a brand that she frequently reps.
 It included a tight crop top with long sleeves.
-The piece was primarily gray but featured a black arch that stretched over her chest, drawing even more attention to her curves.
+The piece was gray and featured a darker gray arch detail over her chest, drawing even more attention to her curves.
 The garment also boasted a thick band underneath her bust for added support.

 Her leggings were crafted out of the same tight fabric as her top.
-The material clung tightly to her lower half, highlighting her curvaceous physique.
-Lauren’s muscular thighs were bulging through the fabric.
-She pulled its thick waistband high on her hips, where it hit just below her navel and left her sculpted abs in full view.
+The material clung tightly to her lower half, highlighting her curvaceous physique, and Lauren's muscular thighs were well-outlined.
+She pulled the thick waistband high over her hips, and the leggings rose to just below her navel, leaving her sculpted abs in full view.

-Fans have loved the most recent addition to Lauren’s feed, and they have not been shy about showering it with praise.
-More than 12,000 Instagram users double-tapped the post and an additional 100 left compliments.

-“You are TOP SHELF!
-Looking amazing as always my love,” one follower commented, adding a trio of flames to the end of their comment.
+"You are TOP SHELF!
+Looking amazing as always my love," one follower commented, adding a trio of flames.

 "You are very beautiful women," a second person chimed in with a few pink hearts.